eclypse-org/eclypse/docs/source/overview/getting-started/assets.rst

        def is_consistent(self, asset):
            return self.lower_bound <= asset <= self.upper_bound

-The method :py:meth:`~eclypse_core.graph.assets.asset.Asset.flip` can be overridden to define how the asset changes perspective from *capability* to *requirement*, and vice versa.
+The method :py:meth:`~eclypse.graph.assets.asset.Asset.flip` can be overridden to define how the asset changes perspective from *capability* to *requirement*, and vice versa.

 Predefined types